Social Work, Health, and Health Policy

 Government Community-Based Health Planning program

 This national health service offers a national strategy for the delivery of essential community-based health services and provides planning services primarily to communities in resource-poor and remote areas.
-As a CFHI program participant, you may choose to support and learn from nurses and primary health care staff at a CHPS site.
+As a CFHI program participant, you may choose to learn from nurses and primary health care staff at a CHPS site.
 You will have the opportunity to observe, interact and participate in activities and initiatives.

 Government Poverty-Alleviation Program